vishwakshenansrinivasan/moviebookingsystem/README.md

 <div align="center">

-# 🎬 CinemaSync: Movie Booking System
+# 🎬 Movie Booking System

 *A modern, intuitive, and feature-rich Python application for seamless movie reservations and management.*